appdev-lessons/html-template/content.md

 I can assure you, the files _are_ there, but early in your developer journey we didn't want to distract you with all the supplementary files needed to do things like setup the codespaces environment, monitor your Git version controlling, run the live preview, and more.
 So we "hid" them in the VSCode explorer!

 Curious?
-Just go to a bash prompt in terminal pane and run the command:
+Just go to a bash prompt in the terminal pane and run the command:

 ```
 % ls -a